vikingeducation/prep_basics/test-yourself-answers.md

 #### What is HTTP and how does an HTTP request work?

 HTTP stands for Hypertext Transfer Protocol, which is the standard method used to request and transmit data across the internet.
-When a user enters a URL in their browser, the browser generates the HTTP request and sends it to the server, which also responds via HTTP to provides the data & files for the requested site.
+When a user enters a URL in their browser, the browser generates the HTTP request and sends it to the server, which also responds via HTTP to provide the data & files for the requested site.

 *Contributed by [Adam Kinson](http://github.com/kinsona)*